 I’m an entrepreneur, mediator, systems thinker, and the founder of Altura Ventures and Altura Mediation.

-I help founders, partners, and teams turn high-stakes conflict and complex decisions into clear, actionable outcomes.
+I help founders, partners, and teams turn high-stakes conflict, complex decisions, and fundraising challenges into clear, actionable outcomes.

 building products, systems, and companies